 - What is cervical dysplasia?

 - Are there signs and symptoms of cervical dysplasia?

 - Cold knife cone biopsy (conization)

 - What is the prognosis (outlook) for cervical dysplasia?

 - Can cervical dysplasia be prevented?

 - Find a local Obstetrician-Gynecologist in your town

 What are treatments for cervical dysplasia?

 Treatments for cervical dysplasia fall into two general categories: destruction (ablation) of the abnormal area and removal (resection).
 Both types of treatment are equally effective.
-Generally, destruction (ablation) procedures are used for milder dysplasia and removal (resection) is recommended for more severe dysplasia or cancer.

 Carbon dioxide laser photoablation